thorcat/crosschain-website/docs/Affiliate/Buythorchain.md

 ### Ever want to run your own exchange?
 #### Now you can earn up to 100% of the fees charged at Buythorchain.com by sharing an affiliate link.
 Buythorchain.com is a fully client-side app so here’s how it works:

+- To create an affiliate link you will first need a thorchain address which you can create on the site:

+![connectwallet](./gifs/connectwallet.gif)

+## How it works
 ### 1. You create and share your affiliate link.

-- To create an affiliate link you will need a Thorchain address.
-This affiliate link will be cached in  the user’s browser.
+- Go to https://buythorchain.com/#/affiliate.
+When opened, this affiliate link will be cached in  the user’s browser.

-![connectwallet](./gifs/connectwallet.gif)

 ### 2. A user makes a swap